 Maxi-Matic is a small appliance manufacturer based in City of Industry, California.
 The company's Elite Platinum and Bistro Pressure Cookers are available through the Home Shopping Network (HSN), as well as major retailers like Amazon and Wayfair.

 Maxi-Matic is not accredited by the Better Business Bureau (BBB), a non-profit that ranks businesses from A to F based on their ethical behavior.
-And while Maxi-Matic’s rating was recently (and inexplicably) changed to a B, the company had an F rating as of September 12, 2016:
+And while Maxi-Matic's rating was recently (and inexplicably) changed to an A, the company had an F rating as of September 12, 2016:

 Out of 26 consumer complaints recently featured in the BBB database, only 2 had ended in a satisfactory conclusion.
 In their complaints, consumers describe a variety of apparently defective products sold by Maxi-Matic - with the company's pressure cookers as a dominant source of frustration.
 Here are just a few of the comments submitted to the Better Business Bureau: